safdar-azeem/vue-ssr-lite/doc/useFetch.plan.md

 36. same-origin relative, absolute, and variables-derived URLs normalize to one public identity, while a cross-origin URL includes its origin and remains distinct.
+37. Hydration records remain in a temporary public-identity continuation map until a hydrating useFetch call derives its browser runtime fingerprint;
+    only then is record.cache adopted into the normal runtime entry.
+38. Hydration never creates or shares a normal browser FetchEntry solely by public identity and never serializes/private-reconstructs credential fingerprint material.
+39. Two hydrating consumers with one public identity but incompatible browser runtime fingerprints fail deterministically instead of cloning one hydrated cache value into both entries.
+40. A timed-out or caller-aborted SSR consumer that is still mounted remains part of hydration-state/collision accounting after detaching from its physical request.
+41. A passive successful cache commit updates another active consumer's data but does not clear that consumer's existing execution error or fire its callbacks.
+42. HydrationRecordMap exists only for the initial browser hydration transaction.
+It remains available long enough for every initial hydrating consumer, then is cleared completely when initial hydration finishes.
+43. A component mounted after hydration with the same public identity cannot restore consumer state from the old SSR continuation record.
+It follows normal fetchPolicy/cache behavior.
+44. Clearing HydrationRecordMap does not remove an already adopted normal fingerprinted FetchEntry; adopted successful cache continues under normal browser cache/LRU semantics.
+45. Unconsumed hydration records and the continuation map are cleared on hydration completion, hydration failure, or application disposal.

 ---